kalamkitty/pands-project/README.md

 df.columns = []
 pd.set_option ()
 ```
-Creating a summary table of data : min, max, median, skew, mean, std of each variable using the describe function of Pandas.
+Creating a summary table of data : min, max, median, mean, std of each variable using the describe function of Pandas.
 Write to summaryData.txt.
 Represents the summary stats on a table.
 To be more specific, I used the groupby function to get summary stats for each class.

 ```python